AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ### Prepare for scale

 *    Review CJA connections and data views; establish which Connections and Data Views require enhanced monitoring and provisioning.
-*    Confirm provisioning is sufficient for holiday scale; upscale critical Connections and Data Views as needed, and see [Manage Connections](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-connections/manage-connections) for more information.
+*    Confirm provisioning is sufficient for holiday scale; upscale critical Connections and Data Views as needed.
+See [Manage Connections](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-connections/manage-connections) for more information.

 ### Monitor performance